 The Animato Quartet is also supported by Le Dimore del Quartetto, an organization focused on helping young string quartets in their careers: they provide opportunities for study and performances in historic venues in Italy.

 In the near future, the quartet is looking forward to many new challenges.
-These include exciting collaborations with musicians such as saxophonist Kika Sprangers, bassoonist Thomas Dulfer, and pianist Hanna Shybayeva, with whom they will record Beethoven’s Piano Concerto nr.
-1 in a transcription for string quintet.
-In 2021-22 the Animato Quartet will perform the Concerto for violin, piano and string quartet by Ernest Chausson, with Noé Inui and Vassilis Varvaresos.
+These include exciting collaborations with musicians such as saxophonist Kika Sprangers, bassoonist Thomas Dulfer, and pianist Hanna Shybayeva, with whom they have recorded Beethoven’s Piano Concerto nr.
+1 in a transcription for string quintet; which will be followed by recording Piano Concerto nr.
+4. In 2021-22 the Animato Quartet will perform the Concerto for violin, piano and string quartet by Ernest Chausson, with Noé Inui and Vassilis Varvaresos.

 The Animato Quartet feels grateful to play on beautiful instruments.
 Both Tim’s violin (made by B. Gabrielli-Florence, 1764) and the cello of Pieter (Joh.
 Th.
 Cuypers-The Hague, 1775-’80) are on loan from the Dutch Musical Instruments Foundation (NMF).
 Elisa Karen is playing a viola by Daniel Royé, purchased with the support of Stichting Eigen Muziekinstrument (SEM).